Connect with others who understand.

 11. Congenital Adrenal Hyperplasia Due to 11-Beta-Hydroxylase Deficiency — MedlinePlus

-12. Diagnosis of 17-Alpha Hydroxylase Deficiency Performed Late in Life in a Patient With a 46,Xy Karyotype — Endocrinology, Diabetes & Metabolism Case Reports
+12. Diagnosis of 17-Alpha Hydroxylase Deficiency Performed Late in Life in a Patient With a 46,XY Karyotype — Endocrinology, Diabetes & Metabolism Case Reports

 13. 17 Alpha Hydroxylase/17,20 Lyase Deficiency: Clinical Features and Genetic Insights From a Large Turkey Cohort — Endocrine